cthompson165/pyAirplane/README.md

 pyAirplane is a simple 2D flight dynamics engine.

 ## Structure
 Planes and kites start with `flight.flying_object`.
-Flying objects have surfaces that generate lift and drag based on the surface's lift and drag curves. `flying_object` also takes care of collecting and applying the aerodynamic, thrust, and gravity forces acting on the object.
+Flying objects have one or more `flight.surface` objects that generate lift and drag based on the surface's `flight.lift_curve` and `flight.drag_curve`. `flying_object` also takes care of collecting and applying the aerodynamic, thrust, and gravity forces acting on the object.

 ## Physics
-The physics in the dynamics engine are generally pretty simple (forces and torques) so originally pyAirplane used a custom physics engine.
+The physics in the dynamics engine are generally pretty simple (forces and torques) so originally pyAirplane used a roll-your-own physics engine.
 But kites require constraint forces which are a lot more complex.
-I added pyMunk to provide the constraint forces and to replace the custom kinematic integration logic. pyMunk also provides resting contact forces which could be used to implement ground contact in the future. pyMunk is fully wrapped in the flight.simulator class so can be replaced with another engine if needed.
+I added pyMunk to provide the constraint forces and to replace the kinematic integration logic. pyMunk also provides resting contact forces which could be used to implement ground contact in the future. pyMunk is fully wrapped in the `flight.simulator` class so can be replaced with another engine if needed.

 The one thing pyMunk doesn't have that would be nice is a more accurate integrator like